 SAN FRANCISCO, September 8, 2017 — Type 2 diabetes is an epidemic of national proportions and state-level impact.
-Reversing the illness—until just recently deemed chronic and progressive—stands to save lives, and to pour money back into Americans’ bank accounts and state coffers nationwide.
+Reversing type 2 diabetes—until just recently deemed chronic and progressive—stands to save lives, and to pour money back into Americans’ bank accounts and state coffers nationwide.
 Reversing type 2 diabetes in just a portion of those afflicted could lead to state-specific savings of $2.24 billion annually going forward, on average, according to new calculations on data from the American Diabetes Association.
 That’s more than a typical state spends on higher education in a year.
 Numbers vary state by state, determined largely by the size of the state’s population, but from jumbo California to tiny Wyoming, the potential in long-term savings is no chump change.

 In fact, diabetes costs the nation $245 billion each year, counting both medical expenses and indirect expenses such as work absenteeism, according to the American Diabetes Association.
 That’s about 20% of all healthcare spending in the country and more than the federal budget for education.
 To make matters worse, those costs are climbing rapidly, up more than 40% in five years.